Who’s Responsible For Trade Compliance?

 If you don’t have a formal written compliance program or an Import compliance manual, don’t wait any longer.
 You don’t want to become the next headline of a company that has violated US Customs laws and regulations.
 If you do have an import compliance program or manual, but need a second look, now is the time to dust it off and see if it needs revising.

 Now is the time to claim your free, no-hassle consultation today!

 Import Compliance Manual Needs F.A.Q.s

-Shawna Karajic is a Trade Compliance Consultant for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.
+Shawna Karajic is a Senior Consultant for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.